A synthetic Texas power system with time-series weather-dependent spatiotemporal profiles

 Cite this paper:

-Jin Lu, Xingpeng Li, Hongyi Li, Taher Chegini, Carlos Gamarra, Y. C. Ethan Yang, Margaret Cook, and Gavin Dillingham, “A Synthetic Texas Backbone Power System with Climate-Dependent Spatio-Temporal Correlated Profiles”, arXiv, Feb.
-2023.
+Jin Lu, Xingpeng Li, Hongyi Li, Taher Chegini, Carlos Gamarra, Y. C. Ethan Yang, Margaret Cook, and Gavin Dillingham, “A Synthetic Texas Power System with Time-Series Weather-Dependent Spatiotemporal Profiles”, Sustainable Energy, Grids and Networks, vol. 43, Sep.
+2025.

 Authorship Contributions